Spider IMG Sports Network

 Considered one of the premier broadcasters in the state of Virginia, Black was honored with the 1997, 2000, 2008 and 2010 Virginia Sportscaster of the Year Award.

 A 1981 graduate of Syracuse University, Black and his wife, Karen reside in Richmond.
-They have a son, Will (18), who is a freshman at Roanoke College, where he is a two-time All-ODAC catcher on the baseball team, and a daughter, Sarah (23), a 2012 graduate of Bridgewater (Va.)
+They have a son, Will (20), who is a junior at Roanoke College, where he is a two-time All-ODAC catcher on the baseball team, and a daughter, Sarah (25), a 2012 graduate of Bridgewater (Va.)
 College, where she rode on the equestrian team.
 Both children are graduates of Mills Godwin High School.

-Joining Black and Coleman is sideline reporter Matt Smith '92, who returns for his tenth full season in 2012 of providing a field-level analysis of the game and postgame interviews from the Spider locker room.
+Joining Black and Anderson is sideline reporter Matt Smith '92, who returns for his 13th full season in 2015 of providing a field-level analysis of the game and postgame interviews from the Spider locker room.
 Smith also handles play-by-play duties for Spider women's basketball broadcasts.
 He has three children - Jillian, Owen and Wyatt.

 Studio producer and Spider Sportsdesk anchor Matt Josephs, like Black a Syracuse grad, rounds out the broadcast team, keeping listeners up-to-date with out-of-town scores and highlights.